The-Duke-96/Burninator/STL/readme.md

 </p>

 - Install the hotend.
 In my case, a Dropeffect NextG Fiber UHF is used.
 Ensure it's rotated correctly so the cables point toward the back corner.
-- Route the thermistor wire with the cable sleeve to the opposite side, as it won’t fit through the cowl and backplate cutouts.
+- Route the thermistor wire with the cable sleeve to the opposite side, as it will not fit through the cowl and backplate cutouts.
 Route the heater wires on the other side, bending them so they will fit cleanly.

 <img src="https://github.com/The-Duke-96/Burninator/blob/main/Images/insert_hotend.jpg" width="300" height="300">

 - Place the backplate, wiggle the cables into position, and ensure the metal hose sits inside the backplate groove underneath the center hole.
 Screw it down.
-- Install either M3x40 SHCS screws with a 3mm spacer, or M3x35 SHCS screws without the spacer and place a 6×3mm magnet on top.
+- Install either M3x40 SHCS screws with a 3 mm spacer, or M3x35 SHCS screws without the spacer and place a 6×3 mm magnet on top.
-- Route cables into the grooves and secure them with zip ties.
+- Route cables into the grooves and secure them with zip-ties.
 - If using the StealthChanger backplate, install the OptoTap PCB.

 <p float="left">